Stephen F. Schneck

 Stephen Frederick Schneck (born 1953) is an American Catholic activist.

 Education

 Schneck attended Rockhurst University, where he received a B.A. in Political Science and Philosophy in 1976.
-He earned his masters and doctoral degrees from the University of Notre Dame in 1981 and 1984, respectively.
+He earned his master's degree and doctoral degrees from the University of Notre Dame in 1981 and 1984, respectively.

 Career

 Formerly an associate professor at The Catholic University of America (CUA), where he was also the Director of CUA's Institute for Policy Research and Catholic Studies, he retired from the university in 2018.
 A public speaker and lecturer, Schneck is a frequent source of media analysis on issues involving Catholicism and public policy.
 He was chair of the Department of Politics from 1995 to 2007 and Acting Undergraduate Dean of the School of Arts & Sciences in 1988.
 From 2012 to 2013, he was appointed as the Acting Dean of the National Catholic School of Social Service at Catholic University.

 Schneck's academic work has focused on political philosophy, with special emphases on 18th- century American political thought and contemporary continental political theory.
 More recently he has focused on the role of religion in democracy.
 He is the author of several books and articles in the field of political philosophy; notable publications include two books on the political theory of Max Scheler, an edited volume on the work of Fred Dallmayr, and articles and book chapters examining such figures as Tocqueville, Michel Foucault, and Jürgen Habermas, among others.